pulsar-edit/pulsar/packages/language-mustache/README.md

-# Mustache/Handlebars support in Lumine

-Adds syntax highlighting to [Mustache](http://mustache.github.io) and [Handlebars](http://handlebarsjs.com) files in Lumine.

-Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.
+# language-mustache

+Mustache and Handlebars support for Lumine.

+## Features

+- **Grammars**: provides TextMate grammars.
+- **Syntax highlighting**: full grammar coverage for Mustache and Handlebars files.

+## Contributing

+Got ideas to make this package better, found a bug, or want to help add new features?
+Just drop your thoughts on GitHub.
+Any feedback is welcome!